Chicken Cacciatore with Couscous

 Our take on a chicken cacciatore or ‘hunter’s chicken’ – a classic, rustic Italian stew.
-This makes a delicious and comforting meal served with our Italian Couscous.
+This makes a delicious and comforting meal served with our couscous.
 Add a handful of green or black olives if you like.

 Place the flour onto a large plate and season with salt and white pepper.
 Coat the chicken legs in flour.